-Family therapist Sebastopol California – Kristy Hellum is a Family therapist in Sebastopol, California.
+Marriage and Family therapist Santa Rosa California – Kristy Hellum is a Marriage and Family therapist in Santa Rosa, California.
 She provides individual therapy, couples therapy, and therapy for teens.
-Her office is in downtown Sebastopol.
+Her office is near downtown Santa Rosa.

 Meridian University in the Bay Area draws on several diversified orientations to psychology that have emerged during the mid to latter part of the twentieth century, including: